Search

 Here’s an example of some activities that work for me:

-As a creator, our primary source of leverage is our ability to think.
+Our primary source of leverage is our ability to think.
 But stress, the chaos of life, and constant tugs at our attention from the outside world obscure our ability to think clearly.
 Anytime I feel like I’ve lost perspective and I’m getting too bogged down in bullshit, it’s because I haven’t journaled in a minute.
 Journaling, without fail, helps me put life back into perspective and break through mental plateaus.
 Journaling also acts as a combination of reflecting and recharging for me.

 All great writers are prolific readers.
 Reading allows you to expose yourself to new ideas.
 Anytime my content feels stale or I’m struggling to come up with something valuable, it’s because I haven’t been reading.
 But as soon as I pick up a book and start on the first page, my mind instantly whirrs into action coming up with cool ideas to refine and share.